marcelmazon/rosicrucian-literature/en/books/the-silver-cord-and-seed-atoms.md

 Analysis of the published material correlated with these experimental notes suggests that the etheric Silver Cord, though movable, actually stays close to the body, and this would account for the thicker section seen close to the body described by clairvoyants.

 On stereopticon slides which Max Heindel had prepared, the desire body is shown floating like a balloon over the sleeping body, attached by the Silver Cord which pinches into the pattern of the sixes midway between the desire body and physical body.
-He has said that there is no difference between sleep

-Diagram

-and death, except that in the former the Ego can return to the body, while in death the seed atom in the heart is ruptured and the Cord breaks at the "sixes" after which the Ego cannot re-enter the body, which is dead (See also pages 39, 46.)
+He has said that there is no difference between sleep and death, except that in the former the Ego can return to the body, while in death the seed atom in the heart is ruptured and the Cord breaks at the "sixes" after which the Ego cannot re-enter the body, which is dead (See also pages 39, 46.)

 In other stereopticon slides, prepared by early pupils of Max Heindel, the juncture of the sixes is shown just above the head of the sleeping body, almost lying on the pillow, while the desire-stuff segment rises up and is fastened in the great vortex of the desire body which floats like a balloon above the bed, parallel with the sleeping physical body.
 Of course, the Cord rises up through the head, with the movable seed atoms.